For this post I want to cover how SQL Server DBA’s can use Power BI Report Server. So that others have ideas on how to use it.

 - Create one dashboard for everyone and change the security so that application teams view their own data.

-Another thing you will be able to advantage of more in Power BI Report Server is DBAChecks dashboards.
-Which is a new offering from the dbatools team.
-It allows you to check the configuration of multiple servers using Powershell.
+Another thing you will be able to advantage of more in Power BI Report Server are the dbachecks dashboards.
+To clarify, dbachecks is a new offering from the dbatools team.
+It allows you to check the configuration of multiple SQL Servers at once using PowerShell.

-It is supported by various members of the community and improving over time.
+It is supported by various members of the community and improving more over time.
 A lot of places are using this due to the fact it’s quick to implement and easy to customise.
 They have also designed a Power BI dashboard as well which you can look to publish into Power BI.

-What about yourself.
+What about yourself?
 Are there any dashboards you want to use or have already used?
 Feel free to add with a comment.